 Create glossaries and style guides

-Outside of the meetings, we have with you, and the historical/marketing information you provide, we’ll also want to review any glossaries or style guides you’ve created for translators or interpreters in the past.
-If you don’t have one, we will work with you to create one, which is one of our best resources to ensure our remote interpreting services remain as word perfect as possible.
+Outside of the meetings we have with you and the historical/marketing information you provide, we’ll also want to review any past glossaries or style guides you’ve created for translators or interpreters.
+If you don’t have one, we will work with you to create one, one of our best resources, to ensure our remote interpreting services remain as word-perfect as possible.

-At large-scale delegations or events that take place in the multinational arena, simultaneous interpreting is the automatic setpoint for interpreting, outside of smaller social events or intimate gatherings.
-If, however, your video meeting is shorter in nature or requires only a small amount of interpreting, you may decide that consecutive interpreting services make more sense.
+Simultaneous interpreting is the automatic setpoint for interpreting outside of smaller social events or intimate gatherings at large-scale delegations or events that take place in the multinational arena.
+If your video meeting is shorter or requires only a small amount of interpreting, you may decide that consecutive interpreting services make more sense.

 Contact Chang-Castillo and Associates to discuss Zoom interpretation services

-Contact us today by phone at +1 (877) 708-0005 or via our online contact form to begin discussing your needs.
+Contact us today at +1 (877) 708-0005 or via our online contact form to discuss your needs.
 We provide competitively priced language services and look forward to serving your organization while representing its multinational interests to impeccable standards.